lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 # zk-SNARK ECDSA Benchmarks

-This repository contains a benchmarking suite for ECDSA signature verification using zero-knowledge proofs (zk-SNARKs) with both [snarkjs](https://github.com/iden3/snarkjs) and [rapidsnark](https://github.com/iden3/rapidsnark) implementations.
-It allows you to compare performance, proving time, and gas costs between these two zk-SNARK implementations.
+This repository contains a benchmarking suite for ECDSA signature verification using zero-knowledge proofs (zk-SNARKs) with [snarkjs](https://github.com/iden3/snarkjs), [rapidsnark](https://github.com/iden3/rapidsnark), and [Noir](https://noir-lang.org/) implementations.
+It allows you to compare performance, proving time, and gas costs between these zk-SNARK implementations.

 ## Project Overview